-Piazza del Popolo lies inside the northern gate, known as Porta del Popolo, and prior to the arrival of the railway, in the middle of the 19th century, this spacious piazza was a northern visitor's first view of Rome.
+Prior to the arrival of the railway, in the middle of the 19th century, the Piazza del Popolo was a northern visitor's first view of Rome.

-A plaque near Porta del Popolo is a grim reminder that Piazza del Popolo was once the site of public executions.
-The plaque states that Angelo Targhini and Leonida Montanari, two members of a political group known as the Carbonari, were executed in the piazza on November 23rd, 1825.
+A plaque near the gate (Porta del Popolo) is a grim reminder that Piazza del Popolo was also once the site of public executions.
+The plaque states that Angelo Targhini and Leonida Montanari, two members of a political group known as the Carbonari, were executed in the piazza on November 23rd 1825.

 Giovanni Battista Bugatti (1779–1869) was Rome's official executioner from 1796 to 1864.
 Nicknamed Mastro Titta, a corruption of maestro di giustizia (master of justice), he was the city's longest-serving executioner.

 My name is David Lown and I am an art historian from Cambridge, England.
 Since 2001 I have lived in Italy, where I run private walking tours of Rome.